-- Advanced SQL, Python, and/or R skills;
+- Advanced SQL, Python, or R proficiency

-- Experience with Power BI;
+- Experience with Power BI

-- Advanced Tableau Desktop and Server abilities;
+- Advanced Tableau Desktop and Server abilities

-- Advanced Excel skills.
+- Advanced Excel capabilities

 General BI Analyst Interview Questions